AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Scriptlet is a JavaScript function that provides extended capabilities for content blocking.
 These functions can be used in a declarative manner in AdGuard filtering rules.

 > AdGuard supports a lot of different scriptlets.
-Please note that in order to achieve cross-blocker compatibility, we also support syntax of uBO and ABP.
+In order to achieve cross-blocker compatibility, we also support syntax of uBO and ABP.

-### Syntax
+**Syntax**

 ```
 rule = [domains]  "#%#//scriptlet(" scriptletName arguments ")"
 ```